petusa/MobileAppsOnboarding/README.md

 ## Prerequisite

-I our case, we simply used [HockeyApp](https://www.hockeyapp.net/) for hosting our Android app's APK file, with direct download possibility:
+I our case, we simply use now [HockeyApp](https://www.hockeyapp.net/) for hosting our Android app's APK file, with direct download possibility:

 - [Android pre-requisite](instructions/android.md)

-We used [iTunesConnect](https://itunesconnect.apple.com/) with [TestFlight application](https://developer.apple.com/testflight/) to host and distribute the properly signed iPhone IPA file.
-We also used the [Fastlane/boarding](https://github.com/fastlane/boarding) automatic signup approach for easier TestFlight onboarding:
+We use [iTunesConnect](https://itunesconnect.apple.com/) with [TestFlight application](https://developer.apple.com/testflight/) to host and distribute the properly signed iPhone IPA file.
+We also use the [Fastlane/boarding](https://github.com/fastlane/boarding) automatic signup approach for easier TestFlight onboarding:

 - [iOS pre-requisite](instructions/iphone.md)

+Of ourse there might be different distribution and App hosting approaches, too.

 ## How to use